 Here’s a framework for your own personal health plan, with links to web pages with useful actions for your plan.
 [Time to read: 6 mins]

 Suggest you open a new file, and give it a name like ‘My health plan’.
 Start by copying headings that are important to you, from the ones listed below.
 Then, as you read health web pages and health magazines, enter your plan actions under the right heading.
-Plans needs to include some of the following that you choose as being important for you.
+Your plan needs to include some of the following that you choose as being important for you.

 - Patient contacts & summary medical history, (I always carry an emergency card with these on), and your wants and needs

 - My other medical treatments’ plan